10.5 Youth workers

 On this page

-The only form youth work as a distinct entity can be found in the legislation (besides the educational aspects and the references of the National Youth Strategy) is the reference to the 'youth assistant' profession of the Hungarian Standard Classification of Occupation (hereinafter referred to as HSCO) of the Hungarian Central Statistical Office (Központi Statisztikai Hivatal).
-That practically means that laws only consider youth workers with corresponding education and/or occupation; therefore, volunteers are under different legal understanding.
+The only form in which youth work can be found as a separate entity in legislation (besides the educational aspects and the references of the National Youth Strategy) is the reference to the 'youth assistant' profession of the Hungarian Standard Classification of Occupation (hereinafter referred to as HSCO) of the Hungarian Central Statistical Office (Központi Statisztikai Hivatal).
+This practically means that the laws only consider youth workers with corresponding education and/or occupation; volunteers are therefore subject to a different legal understanding.

-Different laws list a range of jobs that can be held with the youth assistant occupation.
-According to the website (a honlapja szerint) of the Office, typical positions include (but are not limited to):
+Various laws list a number of professions that can be exercised as youth assistant occupation ('Ifjúságsegítő').
+According to the website of the Office, typical positions include (but are not limited to):

 - Child and youth protection officer

 - Child protection supervisor